encoredev/encore/docs/how-to/manage-db-users.md

 As an application **Admin**, open the [Cloud Dashboard](https://app.encore.dev) and go to the **Infrastructure** page for the relevant environment.

 In the section for the relevant **Database Cluster**, you will find a **Users** sub-section which lists your database users.
-Click on the "eye" icon next to each username to reveal the password.
+Click on the "eye" icon next to each username to decrypt the password.

 <img src="/assets/docs/db-user.png" title="View Database User Credentials"/>